 Every parish has its own unique customs and methods for the celebration of the Eucharist.
-Some questions a Eucharistic Minister might ask of his/her rector or vicar are:
+Some questions a Eucharistic Minister might ask are:

 - How does a Eucharistic Minister fit in to the entrance/retiring procession? - Where does a Eucharistic Minister sit during the service? - When and where does a Eucharistic Minister receive the elements? - Where is the reserved consecrated bread and wine? - Where are the additional purificators? - What does the Eucharistic Minister do with the leftover blessed wine or bread?